hhru/api/docs_eng/resumes.md

 Name | Type | Description
 --- | --- | ---
-required | boolean | The resume field of the object field is mandatory. min_length | number | Minimum length for text fields. max_length | number | Maximum length for text fields. not_in | list | A list of invalid values min_count | number | Minimum number of objects, for fields with lists. max_count | number or `null` | Maximum number of objects, for fields with lists. `null` if the number is not limited. min_value | number | Lower limit for numerical values, inclusive. max_value | number or `null` | Upper limit for numerical values, inclusive. `null` if the upper limit is not defined. min_date | date string | Lower limit for dates, inclusive. max_date | date string | Upper limit for dates, inclusive.
+required | boolean | The resume field of the object field is mandatory.
+For string values the field must not be null or "" min_length | number or `null` | Minimum length for text fields.
+Calculated for text without `\r\n`. `null` if the lower limit is not defined. max_length | number or `null` | Maximum length for text fields.
+Calculated for result of trimming spaces at the beginning and end of a line. `null` if the upper limit is not defined. not_in | list | A list of invalid values min_count | number | Minimum number of objects, for fields with lists. `null` if the lower limit is not defined. max_count | number or `null` | Maximum number of objects, for fields with lists. `null` if the number is not limited. min_value | number or `null` | Lower limit for numerical values, inclusive. `null` if the lower limit is not defined. max_value | number or `null` | Upper limit for numerical values, inclusive. `null` if the upper limit is not defined. min_date | date string or `null` | Lower limit for dates, inclusive. `null` if the lower limit is not defined. max_date | date string or `null` | Upper limit for dates, inclusive. `null` if the upper limit is not defined. regexp | string or `null` | A regular expression for text fields. `null` if there are no restrictions.

 <a name="init-conditions"></a>